-The true history of the European wine grape industry in Oregon had its origins in Douglas County in 1962 with the planting of Hillcrest Vineyards.
-Since that time winegrapes have spread throughout the State with a few more plantings in Southern Oregon, a small amount in Eastern Oregon.
-The focus of Oregon winegrowing, however, has been in the cool Willamette Valley and, in particular, Yamhill, Washington and Polk counties.
-The Willamette Valley in 1995 accounted for almost 80% of all grapes crushed in Oregon, and 65% of those came from Yamhill, Washington and Polk counties, with 32% from Yamhill County.
+Although there are plantings in other parts of Oregon, the focus of Oregon winegrowing, has been in the cool Willamette Valley and, in particular, Yamhill, Washington and Polk counties.
+The Willamette Valley in 1995 accounted for almost 80% of all grapes crushed in Oregon, with 32% from Yamhill County.
 The value of harvested grapes of the 1995 Oregon vintage has been placed at just over thirteen and a half million dollars.
-A minimum FOB winery value added for wine produced from the 1995 grape crop is in excess of 55 million dollars.
-Add to that the economic value to the state in terms of tourists attracted to the beauty of the wine country, and support industries, from equipment dealers to hotels and restaurants, to truck drivers to printers and the value of the current wine industry to the State of Oregon is probably around 150 million dollars...and this is a rapidly growing agricultural industry that didn't exist in Oregon 30 years ago!
+A minimum FOB winery value added for wine produced from the 1995 grape crop is in excess of 55 million dollars with almost 20 million of that produced in Yamhill County.
+Add to that the economic value to the county in terms of tourists attracted to the beauty of the wine country, and add support industries, from farm equipment dealers to motels and B and B's and restaurants, to truck drivers or printers and the value of the current wine industry to the Yamhill County is probably around 50 million dollars annually...and this is a rapidly growing agricultural industry that didn't exist in Oregon just 30 years ago!

 But back to basics.
-It was in Yamhill County that my wife and I planted the first vinifera vineyard in the Willamette Valley...The Eyrie Vineyards.
-The history of Willamette Valley viticulture essentially began at The Eyrie Vineyards in 1966.
+It was in Yamhill County that my wife and I planted the first European winegrape vineyard in the Willamette Valley...The Eyrie Vineyards.
+The history of Willamette Valley viticulture essentially began with The Eyrie Vineyards in 1966.
 But my reasons for coming to Oregon to plant European wine grapes go back a bit further to some unlikely twists and turns of fate and luck.